 3 Definitions of terms, symbols and abbreviations

-Editor's Note: this clause lists the notation that applies to the present document.

 3.0 Introductory information

 The security architecture of the 3GPP system currently includes seven security functions f1, f1*, f2, f3, f4, f5, and f5*.
 These authentication and key generation functions reside in the domain of network operators.
 Accordingly, the functions are not fully standardised and individual operators may design and implement their own set.
 The algorithms specified in this document, collectively referred to as MILENAGE-256, provide an example set of functions for operators that prefer not to design their own algorithms.